Customizing date formats

 Create a granular date range filter

 There may be a situation where a more granular date range selection including a specific time of day is required.
-This example uses our PostgreSQL Demo Data Source (or Document Company Demo Data) and in PostgreSQL, depending on your data, you may have a datetime field you want to filter on.
+This example uses our PostgreSQL Document Company Demo Data Data Source.
+In PostgreSQL, depending on your data, you may have a datetime field you’d like to use to filter your data.

 When you drag a date field to the filters, a dropdown of options are presented but with the absence of a time selection.
 You can instead filter using a timestamp in the Data Pipeline by following the steps below:

 - Open the Users table and drag User Id into the Measures field.

 Next, to be able to filter between a specific time, you’ll need to add a date column to your query.
 Here, we’ll add the Created Date column from the same table into the Dimensions field.
 Then, click on the column and select Second of Users.Created Date from the Time Bucket dropdown to keep the column as a datetime.
 Click Ok then Run Query.

 Scroll down to Pipeline, click + Add Transformation and select Filter Rows from the list.
 You can then set your precise filter conditions here using the Custom Input option.

 In this example, we’re filtering to include data for a time greater than 2017-02-17T00:05:00 and less than 2017-02-17T00:44:40.
 This final filtering step will depend on your chart requirements.
 You may need to hide the initial Second of Created Date column or add a Group Rows step if there are duplicate values.